 - If you don’t already have a blog on your website, add one.
 This is just a place for you to write articles that will be of interest to your clients and prospects.
 Write about tax planning strategies, appropriate deductions and how to best track your expenses, for example.

-- Every time you post a new article on your blog (something like ‘bookkeeping tips for small business’, for example), announce it on social media.
+- Every time you post a new article on your blog, announce it on social media.
 Include a link to the post.
 This will direct your social media followers to your web site, where they can contact you.